compgen-io/cmdline-tutorial/docs/cmd/common.md

 Before you use these though, you should make sure that you understand some of these [Unix concepts](concepts.md).

+!!! note
+	Below, when you see a `$`, this is a command-prompt.
+This is where you'd type an instruction on the command line for the computer to do.
+This is a simple prompt and yours will probably look a little more complicated.
+In fact, it may look more like this:

+	    username@server:~$

+	The only difference between the two forms is that the later includes a little more information (and how to change yours is covered in the [customization](customizing.md#prompt) section).
+The key thing to know is that anything after the `$` is where you type.
+In order to execute the command, hit the `return ↵`  or `enter ↵`  key.

+## Tips and tricks

+### History

+When you are typing commands, you will often want to repeat or edit an earlier command.
+In most shells, you can browse your earlier commands by using your `up ↑` and `down ↓`  arrow keys.
+You can then move the cursor left and right to edit your command as necessary.

+!!! note
+	Your entire command history is stored for you in either `$HOME/.bash_history` or `$HOME/.zsh_history`, depending on the shell you are using (see [customizing](customization.md) for more information).

+### Tab completion

+There are many times when you want to do something to a specific file, but don't want to type a full name.
+In this case, you can often use `tab ⇥` completion.
+If you type the first few letters of a file, you can hit the `tab ⇥` key and the shell will finish the rest of the name or command for you.
+If there is any ambiguity in a name, the shell will complete as much of the name for you as it can.
+This is a handy shortcut that can save you a lot of typing.

+### File globs

+Another way to save some time is to use a file glob instead of typing a full filename.
+For example, if you have a bunch of text files (all ending in `.txt`) that you wanted to copy to a new directory (`dest`), you could type all of the file names one-by-one, or you could use a file glob.
+A glob is a wildcard character that allow for quick pattern matching when entering filenames.

+So, in the above example, instead of typing this following:

+    $ cp a.txt b.txt c.txt d.txt ... dest/

+You could type this:

+    $ cp *.txt dest/

+There are two globs you can use:

+* `*` means zero or more of any character.
+This can be a bit deceiving, because it will also match "zero" wildcard characters.
+So be careful!
+* `?` means one (and only one) wildcard character.

 ## Navigating the file system

 Listing files in the current directory is performed using the `ls` command.